parsiya/parsiya.net/content/post/2020/2020-03-13-time-management-lessons/index.markdown

         * Mailing lists
             * Review your mailing lists every month and unsubscribe from the ones you do not read.
-            * If you aren’t sure if an email list is useful, it isn’t.
+            * If you aren't sure if an email list is useful, it isn't.
         * Ticketing system automated messages.
     * Read and
         * Delete: Things that require no action from you.